Grad School: How Do I Prepare for the GRE for an I/O Psychology Master’s/Ph.D.?

 In terms of the preparatory course itself, you probably don’t need to waste money on an in-person course – some of these run into the thousands of dollars.
 All the material you get in person you can get from a book with CD or online course for less than $50.
 If you find it hard to motivate yourself to study on your own time, you will likely struggle in graduate school anyway.

 The GRE uses an approach to asking questions called computerized adaptive testing.
-This means that you only get small groups of questions at a time, and the test adapts its difficulty as it learns about your skill level.
+This means that your performance on early sections changes the difficult of later sections; if you do well on the first section of quant questions, the second section of quant questions will be much harder (and vice versa).
 You need a prep course that simulates this adaptive approach.
-Testing yourself with banks of GRE questions is not the same; you need to experience practice tests exactly as you will experience the real test.
+Testing yourself with banks of GRE questions is not quite the same; you need to experience practice tests exactly as you will experience the real test.

 Create a schedule for your practice and stick to it.
 Some CD programs (e.g. Kaplan’s and Princeton Review) will develop these for you, but in general, expect to spend at least 3 to 5 hours per week for the six months leading up to the GRE, with more intense prep closer to the actual testing date.
 You might instead start preparing a full year in advance; think about your comfort with test taking, and give yourself more time if you know it will be a challenge.
 You should take the GRE as early as possible during your Senior year (usually August), so this means starting GRE prep between August and February of your Junior year.
 You want to take it early in case you decide you want to improve your score and take it a second time before applications are due.